 In ancient Indian texts Rigveda, Yajurveda Samhita, Atharvaveda, Brahmans, and Panini Grammer, footwear has been mentioned with Sanskrit term ‘ Upanah’ or ‘Upanat’.
-These footwear (sandals and shoes) were made from grass, wood, and leather.
-The oldest forms of footwear still being worn in India are the Paduka, a simple thong sandle made with a wooden sole and a knob on a post between the big toe and second toe.
+This footwear (sandals and shoes) were made from grass, wood, and leather.
+The oldest forms of footwear still being worn in India are the Paduka, a simple thong sandal made with a wooden sole, and a knob on a post between the big toe and second toe.

 As per great epic Ramayana, Bharata returned from Chitrakuta carrying the Rama’s paduka (toe-knob sandal or khadau) and ruled the Ayodhya after placing the paduka on a throne in Nandigram, as Rama’s proxy.
 Ravana also holds an umbrella and wears shoes while assuming the form of ascetic for Sita’s abduction.

 According to Mahabharata, once Jamadagni got enraged seeing her wife Renuka exhausted in the scorching sun and started sending arrows against Sun god.
 Then Sun god presented him with a pair of sandals and an umbrella to protect against the heat from below and above.
 In this great epic, shoes (upnate) and sandal or toe knob sandals (paduka or padu) are clearly differentiated.
 It also mentions that footwear stealer is born as an “Otikyata” (a lizard)

 In Shrimad Bhagwat Puran, Lord Vamana is mentioned wearing an umbrella and shoes.
 Lord Krishna never wore shoes while herding the cows.

 While leaving the princely life in the 5th century BC, Lord Buddha is mentioned in scriptures having taken off his sandals.